fastruby/blog/_posts/2017-08-28-upgrade-to-rails-3.markdown

 Rails 3.0 requires Ruby [1.8.7](https://www.ruby-lang.org/en/news/2008/05/31/ruby-1-8-7-has-been-released) or higher, but no more than [1.9.3](https://www.ruby-lang.org/en/news/2011/10/31/ruby-1-9-3-p0-is-released).
 If you want to use Ruby 1.9.x, we recommend you skip directly to 1.9.3.
 Also Ruby [1.9.1](https://www.ruby-lang.org/en/news/2009/01/30/ruby-1-9-1-released) is not usable because it has segmentation faults on Rails 3.0.
 That means that the compatible [Ruby versions](https://www.ruby-lang.org/en/downloads/releases/) for Rails 3.0 are 1.8.7, [1.9.2](https://www.ruby-lang.org/en/news/2010/08/18/ruby-1-9-2-released), or 1.9.3.

 <h2 id="tools">3.
 Tools</h2>
 There is an [official plugin](https://github.com/rails/rails_upgrade) that helps the upgrade process.
 You just need to install the script by doing `script/plugin install git://github.com/rails/rails_upgrade.git` and then run `rake rails:upgrade:check` to see most of the files you need to upgrade in your application.
-It also provides some other generators to upgrade specific areas in you app like routes or gems.
+It also provides some other generators to upgrade specific areas in your app, like routes or gems.

-Sometimes it's also useful to check which files changed between two specifics versions of Rails.
+Sometimes it's also useful to check which files changed between two specific versions of Rails.
 Fortunately [Rails Diff](http://railsdiff.org/2.3.18/3.0.0) makes that easy.

 <h2 id="xss-protection">4.
 XSS protection</h2>
 In this version, Rails automatically adds [XSS protection](http://yehudakatz.com/2010/02/01/safebuffers-and-rails-3-0/) in order to escape any content, so you will probably need to update your templates according to this.
 Luckily there is an [official plugin](https://github.com/rails/rails_xss) for this.
 We recommend you take a look at this.